-- Once a program is identified for discontinuance intervention, formal notice will be sent to the department chair, program faculty and program staff, the Vice President of Student Learning and Success, the President of the United Professors of Marin (UPM), the President of the California School Employees Association (CSEA), and the Superintendent/President. - A Program discontinuance Intervention Committee, appointed by the Superintendent/President and the Academic Senate President, will serve as a review committee and prepare the final report based on the revitalization report and any other pertinent information. - This committee will be comprised of an Academic Dean, the Chair of the Department, a discipline faculty member, a faculty member from another discipline, and a counselor. - The committee will write the final report and present its findings to the Academic Senate and the Superintendent/President.
-The Program discontinuance Intervention Committee's recommendations shall also be forwarded to the Planning and Resource Allocation Committee (PRAC) and the Office of Student Learning and Success for review and comment. - The District will consult with the appropriate collective bargaining agents about the potential impact of the committee's recommendations.
+- Once a program is identified for discontinuance intervention by the Academic Senate, formal notice will be sent to the department chair, program faculty and program staff, the Vice President of Student Learning and Success, the President of the United Professors of Marin (UPM), the President of the California School Employees Association (CSEA), and the Superintendent/President. - A Program discontinuance Intervention Committee, appointed by the Superintendent/President and the Academic Senate President, will serve as a review committee and prepare the final report the Program Intervention Report, based on the revitalization report, its presentation, and any other pertinent information. - This committee will be comprised of an Academic Dean, the Chair of the Department, a discipline faculty member, a faculty member from another discipline, and a counselor. - The committee will write the final report the Program Intervention Report and present its findings to the Academic Senate and the Superintendent/President.
+The Program discontinuance Intervention Committee's recommendations shall also be forwarded to the Planning and Resource Allocation Committee (PRAC) and the Office of Student Learning and Success for review and comment. - The District will consult with the appropriate collective bargaining agents about the potential impact of the committee's recommendations. - The President will forward a final recommendation to the Board of Trustees.